 Lake Central's Credit Recovery Program is meant to allow eligible junior and/or senior students to recover credits in core subjects during the school year and afford them the opportunity to get back on track with their classmates.
 This program is a privilege that will allow eligible students to complete courses at their own pace and place special emphasis on the necessary areas of remediation.
 Students will receive a grade no higher than a "C" upon satisfactory completion of the pretest, learning modules for the unit, posttests and end of semester tests.
-Only the replacement grade will be calculated in the student's grade point average and the lower grade will be treated as an audit.
-An audit (no grade) appears on a transcript as an "N".
-All courses will remain on the transcript.
 Credit recovery courses do not meet NCAA standards.